eavonius/powerdelivery/credentials.markdown

 **Tips**:

-* If you find that your credentials aren't availalbe, you may be missing the key file needed.
+* If you find that your credentials aren't available, you may be missing the key file needed.
 Powerdelivery attempts to decrypt all credentials it finds in the *Credentials* subdirectory, but those for which keys are not present will be unavailable when the role executes.
 * If you need to use different credentials in the role depending on which [environment](environments.html) is being targeted, consider using a [configuration variable](configuration.html) for the username.

 <br />